Mount Magnet

 Wiluna Rock Holes

 “Tjukurba” means “Dreaming” in the Aboriginal language.
-Dreaming or Dreamtime is Australian Aboriginal religio-cultural view of the world and is based on inter-relation and inter-connectedness of all people and things.
+Dreaming or Dreamtime is Australian Aboriginal religio-cultural view of the world.
+It is based on inter-relation and inter-connectedness of all people and things.
 Aboriginal people believe that ancestral spirits descended on the land and created life and all geographical formations and sites.
-The Dreaming stories explain the origin of the universe and illustrate the deep connection Aboriginal people have with the land and the complex relationships between animals, plants, people and landscapes.
-In Indigenous culture, the health of the country and animals is tied to the health of the people who belong and protect that landscape.
-Dreaming stories are also spiritual or moral guides to behaviour and actions and they form the basis for the children’s upbringing.
+The Dreaming stories explain the origin of the universe.
+It illustrates the deep connection Aboriginal people have with the land and relationships with animals and plants.
+In Indigenous culture, the health of the country and animals depends on the health of people who protect that landscape.
+Dreaming stories are also moral guides to behaviour and actions and form the basis for the children’s upbringing.

 Emu Corroboree Dance

-The pictures at the Tjukurba Gallery mostly depict beautiful landscapes along the Canning Stock Route and the Gunbarrel Highway, as well as bush food and flowers, including bush bananas (Gunkula), bush tomatoes (Gungili), kangaroo and quandongs.
-Nearly half of the pictures at the Gallery are named Bush Tucker, which is another representation of the knowledge of which food can be eaten and how it is obtained, which is passed on through the art.
+The pictures at the Tjukurba Gallery mostly depict beautiful landscapes along the Canning Stock Route and the Gunbarrel Highway.
+Some pictures portray bush food and flowers, including bush bananas (Gunkula), bush tomatoes (Gungili), kangaroo and quandongs.
+Nearly half of the pictures at the Gallery are named Bush Tucker.

 Bush Tucker

-How to start your wild and free adventure (my story)
+How to start your wild and free adventure

 Photo by Marina Klochkova

+Do you want to hear an inspirational story of adventure and learning to trust?
+Here is my story.
 I figured out that the fastest way to learn is to learn from someone who has walked the path before you.
 For me that was the journey with the seafarers Klochkov family.
 Marina, Andrei and their daughters Anastasia and Lada have been living on a yacht and sailing around the world for the last 7 years.
 They’ve been to the most isolated and stormy places in the world, including Antarctica, Cape Horn, the Drake Strait and the fjords of Patagonia.
 After completing their journey, Klochkov family will be the first Russian family to circumnavigate the world around the Capes and Antarctica as a family with kids.
 And now the destiny has brought them to Fremantle in Western Australia, where we first met them and quickly became friends.

 With Marina and Andrei Klochkov at their yacht in Fremantle yacht club

 I was fascinated with this family and wanted to know how they managed to sail around the world without any help for many months.
-Survial skills are transferable and depend to a great degree on your mental attitude.
+Survival skills are transferable and depend to a great degree on your mental attitude.
 People who can survive in deep ocean, far away from civilisation, relying on themselves only, are capable of doing that on the land.
 This is what I wanted to learn from them.
 I learnt the importance of being self-sufficient, flexibility of foregoing such luxuries as taking showers daily, and a delicate dance of proper planning and surrendering to the unfolding of the events and circumstances.
-Shiftig the focus of attention from myself and my own needs and desires to other people, to the environment and simply to the present moment, made a big difference.
+Shifting the focus of attention from myself and my own needs and desires to other people, to the environment and simply to the present moment, made a big difference.

 With Klochkov family.
 Photo by Marina Klochkova